ReidWeb/terraform-aws-content-delivery-network/README.md

 During initial development, the major version will be 0 (e.g., `0.x.y`), which indicates the code does not yet have a stable API.
 Once we hit `1.0.0`, we will make every effort to maintain a backwards compatible API and use the MAJOR, MINOR, and PATCH versions on each release to indicate any incompatibilities.

+## Trademarks

+All other trademarks referenced herein are the property of their respective owners.

 ## License